Quick answer

 How can I avoid late payment penalties for Inheritance Tax?

-To avoid late payment penalties, it’s essential to plan ahead, value the estate accurately, and make timely payments.
-Seeking professional guidance from solicitors or tax advisors can also help.
+To minimize late payment penalties, it’s essential to plan ahead, value the estate accurately, and make timely payments.
+Seeking professional guidance from tax advisors or estate planning professionals can also help.

 Can I negotiate payment arrangements with HMRC for late Inheritance Tax payments?